Collyz/Probablity-and-Statistics/README.md

 # Probablity-and-Statistics
 Contains Probability and Statistic Java classes **Work in progress**

+Included in ProjectOne:
+- Birthday Program
+    - Determines the likelyhood of two people sharing the same birthday given a group size

+ - Monty Hall Program
+    - Able to find the probability of winning the Monty Hall Game given they either change or do not change their answer.

-Included Are:
+Included in ProjectTwo:
  - Distribution Programs
     - Binomial Distribution
     - Geometric Distribution
     - Hypergeometric Distribution
     - Poisson Distribution
     - Tchebysheff's Theorem

- - Birthday Program
-    - Determines the likelyhood of two people sharing the same birthday given a group size

- - Monty Hall Program
-    - Able to find the probability of winning the Monty Hall Game given they either change or do not change their answer.

  - Data Writing
     - Contains several programs that can manipulate and create .csv (Comma Separated Value) files.